Duckquill

 git submodule add https://codeberg.org/daudix/duckquill.git themes/duckquill

-It is highly recommended to switch from the main branch to the lates release:
+It is highly recommended to switch from the main branch to the latest release:

 cd themes/duckquill